Once a Member, Always a Member?

 In this instance, therefore, as the member themselves chose to close their accounts, the bylaw is clear—the “once a member, always a member” status would no longer apply and they would thus have to re-qualify for membership under the FCU’s current FOM requirements.

 What if a Credit Union Closes a Member’s Account?

 A follow-up query presents a similarly interesting scenario: A member moves beyond the prescribed field of membership and eventually their savings account is closed by the credit union due to inactivity.
 Would they also need to re-qualify for membership should they seek to rejoin?

 The answer to this is slightly more complicated, ultimately coming down to the individual credit union and bringing into play the above-mentioned Article III, Section 3 of the bylaws.
 This rule, titled “Time periods for payment and maintenance of membership share,” outlines that:

-– Fails to complete payment of one share within _____ of
+– Fails to complete payment of one share within _____ of admission to membership, or

 – Fails to complete payment of one share within ____ from the increase in the par value of shares, or